JAYASREE1408/HTML-CSS-Javascript-for-Web-Developers/README.md

 # Coursera : HTML-CSS-and-Javascript-for-Web-Developers

-This repository contains all of the source code used in the course HTML, CSS and Javascript for Web Developers offered by Coursera.
+This repository contains all of the source code for the course HTML, CSS and Javascript for Web Developers offered by Coursera.
-This course is a five week course and all the source for the assignments are available here.
+This course is a five week course and all the coding for this assignments are available here.

 # Assignments :